qqilihq/partial-emlx-converter/readme.md

 ```

 Optionally, you can specify `--ignoreErrors` as third argument.
 This way, the conversion will not be aborted in case there’s an error for a file (see the log output for details in this case).
+You can also use `--skipDeleted` to skip messages marked as deleted in the emlx flags.

 ## Build